chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 Makes a variable that you can use anywhere in the world.
 Syntax for variables are "{\[var name\]}"
 <span class="property">Input: any</span>
 - Operation: Decides if it should create / set or remove the variable.
+- Variable Type: Decides if the variable is global or local.
 - Value: What to set the variable to.
 - Variable Name: What the variable name should be.

+*Example Circuit: TODO*

+### World Setting Changer
+> This output can be used with the Local Output block!
+{.is-success}

+Changes a setting in your world.
+<span class="property">Input: any</span>

+- Color, Vector, Boolean, Number, Text Property: What the setting's value should be set to.
+- Setting Name: The setting to change.
+- Use Input: Decides if it uses the input or the defined type properties.

+*Example Circuit: TODO*
+### Zone Changer
+> This output can be used with the Local Output block!
+{.is-success}

+Changes a property of the zone this block is in.
+<span class="property">Input: any</span>
+- Easing Direction: Decides the easing direction of the ease.
+- Easing Style: The type of easing to use for the animation.
+- Property Name: The property to change.
+- Repeat Count: How many times to repeat the animation.
+- Reverses: Decides if repeating reverses to the initial position.
+- Animation Time: How long the animation takes.
+- Color, Vector, Boolean, Number, Text Property: What the property's value should be set to.
+- Use Input: Decides if it uses the input or the defined type properties.

 *Example Circuit: TODO*